Goal Challenges and Tool Challenges

 An important design goal for any productivity tool is to simplify goal challenges without creating any new tool challenges.
 Any productivity tool, whether it’s to schedule appointments, identify supply chain backlogs, or discover new chemical interactions, has goal challenges.
 These tools need to ensure they don’t also add tool challenges.

 Designers of Productivity tools aren’t the only ones who have to find the best balance of goal challenges and tool challenges.
 Game designers do, too.

 In game design, you want the user to focus on the challenges inherent in the objectives of the game.
 Yet, to play the game, it has to be easy to manipulate the game pieces on the board, to ensure the player doesn’t get distracted by the mechanics.

 Take a puzzle game like Two Dots.
 The basic play of the game is simple: draw a connection between two or more dots.
 Each level of the game adds challenges to accomplish that, which is what makes the game fun for its players.

-Two Dots’ designers also needed to put in tools to control the play of the game, such as changing levels, turning off the sound or music, and adjusting colors for color blind players.
-These tools must be easy to find and use, not a challenge like the game play itself.
+Two Dots’ designers also needed to put in tools to control the play of the game.
+These tools let players change levels, turn off the sound or music, and adjust colors if they have color blindness or another visual impairment.
+These tools must be easy to find and use, not a challenge like the gameplay itself.

-Game designers are experts at ensuring goal challenges remain in the users’ focus, while ensuring that tool challenges are minimized or eliminated.
+Game designers are experts at ensuring goal challenges remain in the users’ focus while minimizing or eliminating tool challenges.
 By studying how the best game designers have made these trade-offs, we can learn how to improve the productivity tools we’re designing.